Timeline of Shakespeare criticism: 21st century

-Daniel S. Burt, 2009: "It should come as no surprise to see William Shakespeare placed at the head of a ranking of the most influential literary artists of all time.
-At literature’s most basic and elemental level of language, form, and vision, Shakespeare’s power is unequaled.
-If the mark of a writer’s greatness is the creation of the largest imaginary universe populated by believable characters and the reflection of the widest human experience, surely Shakespeare is alone in the magnitude of his achievement.
-Acknowledged as the greatest English writer, unrivaled in popular and critical acclaim, Shakespeare is also the recognized international master whose universality communicates across cultural divides."

 Stanley Wells, 2016: "His plays give us the greatest sense of the value of human life; of how people live; of how people love and of the importance of human relationships than any other writers of his time or of any other time.
 Shakespeare’s plays are as popular as they are because he was perhaps the greatest writer who has ever lived."